-- 1. Choose a grade from Cycle 2 and do the following activities: - Choose a specific activity with the language from each Unit and divide them by grade among the members of the team. - Read and discuss the social practices of the language, table of contents, and achievements of the specific activity with the language chosen. - Decide what contents of the Learning to do with the language, Learning to know about the language, and Learning to be through the language can be used at the time of making the indicated product. - Discuss what tools are appropriate to assess students' participation and performance in such tasks.
-Then, complete the information. - Discuss your answers.
+- 1. Choose a grade from Cycle 3 and do the following activities: - Choose a specific activity with the language from each Unit and divide them by grade among the members of the team. - Read and discuss the social practices of the language, table of contents, and achievements of the specific activity with the language chosen. - Decide what contents of the Learning to do with the language, learning to know about the language, and Learning to be through the language can be used at the time of making the indicated product. - Discuss what information is needed to assess the learning of contents and complete the following chart:

 What information is needed?

 • Students' attitude:

-• Students ' knowledge, skills and understanding of:
+Students' knowledge, skills, and understanding of:

 - Use of oral or written texts:

 - Contextual understanding:

 - Conventions:

 - Processes and strategies: